Hilbert space fragmentation imposed real spectrum of non-Hermitian systems: Hatano-Nelson model

-The Hermitian version of $\ham_f$ has been shown to display strong Hilbert space fragmentation~\cite{tomasi2019,frey2022}.
-Since fragmentation does not depend on whether the hopping mediated connectivity between the many-body Fock states is reciprocal or not, the non-Hermitian $\ham_f$ will show the same property.
-Below we prove that the dynamical constraints that give rise to fragmentation also allows the existence of a many-body similarity transformation that maps $\ham_f$ into a Hermitian form for $\ga < J$.
+The Hermitian version of $\ham_{HN,f}$ has been shown to display strong Hilbert space fragmentation~\cite{tomasi2019,frey2022}.
+Since fragmentation is independent of whether the hopping mediated connectivity between the many-body Fock states is reciprocal or not, the non-Hermitian $\ham_{HN,f}$ shows fragmentation as well.
+Below we prove that the dynamical constraints that give rise to fragmentation ensures the existence of a a many-body similarity transformation that maps $\ham_{HN,f}$ into a Hermitian form for $\ga < J$.